 Using myself as an example: I weight 52 kg or approximately 115 pounds.
 2/3 of 115 is 77.

 So in my case, I should drink 77 ounces water per day, or 2.3 liters.

-Well, that is without taking my physical activity into consideration.
+Well, that is without considering my physical activity.